 recognizes God's ownership over me and all that I have.

 In practical terms, tithe money runs the local church and its

 ministries.
-Faith Promise is a way for us give specifically to reaching the unreached of the
+Faith Promise is a way for us to give specifically to reaching the unreached of the

 world.
-Faith Promise giving tangibly expresses my desire that the whole world know the Good
+Faith Promise tangibly expresses my desire for the whole world to know the Good

 - 5. How do I get the funds to fulfill my Faith Promise?